shicks-seismo/AutoQuakePycker/docs/source/index.rst

 easy-to-use and comprehnsive waveform back-project detection method of lassie (https://gitext.gfz-potsdam.de/heimann/lassie), and then refines P- and S-wave arrival times to produce a robust relocation.
 For relocation, AutoQuakePycker wraps the NonLinLoc package (e.g. Lomax et al., 2009).
+All waveform processing is based on the ObsPy package.

 The picking is based on a Kurtosis characteristic function (KCF) which improves pick precision by computing the KCF over several frequency bandwiths, window sizes and smoothing parameters (Baillard et al., 2009, BSSA, doi: 10.1785/0120120347).
-Bad picks are refined and removed using a clustering procedure (Baillard et al., 2009), as well as
+Bad picks are refined and removed using a clustering procedure (Baillard et al., 2014), as well as using iterative outlier rejection and distance-dependent residual goals (Sippl et al., 2013, JGR).
 Please see the section below for a full description of the implemented workflow (some aspects are still work in progress!).